Dying flowers blue with fountain pen ink is mesmerizing...

 The urban myth of titanium

 Many users know the most important part of a nib is the tipping.
-Fountain pen nibs are fashioned with a tipping of iridium, notable for its hardness, resistance to corrosion, and rarity.
-It means they can withstand many different inks, including more acidic IG inks.
+Fountain pen nibs are fashioned with iridium tipping, notable for its hardness, corrosion resistance, and rarity.
+This means they can withstand many inks, including acidic iron gall inks.

-Personally...Titanium?
+Personally, I was like... titanium?
 The first choice as nib material?
-Why spend more money for titanium?
-Montblanc pens had a titanium edition, but the nib was not made of titanium.
+Why spend more on titanium?
+Montblanc once released a titanium edition, but the nib itself wasn’t made of titanium.

-Gold gives flexibility.
+Gold offers flexibility.
 Rhodium nibs are beautiful like jewelry.
-But compare the metal density numbers and you'll see stainless is actually better
+But compare the metal density numbers, and you'll see stainless steel is actually better. π¦

 Pilot "Ponzu" BB 350 ml recipe - Blue ink with the brightest red sheen.

-*3 and 4 are optional, but inks may lack a sheen.
+*3 and 4 are optional, but inks may lack sheen without them.

 Add distilled water if needed.